 While the practice initiated case management for early Medicare Advantage risk contracts, it has expanded those roles to accommodate today’s value-based programs.
 It used Comprehensive Primary Care Initiative funds to set up care coordination and added infrastructure to post-care coordinators at clinic locations.

-Once high-risk patients are identified through AAFP guidelines, they are assigned a care coordinator, who reaches out to them at least monthly.
-One staff member is dedicated to patients who are high utilizers of healthcare services, which is defined by three ER trips in a 90-day period, or five in six months.
+Once high-risk patients are identified through American Academy of Family Physicians (AAFP) guidelines, they are assigned a care coordinator, who reaches out to them at least monthly.
+One staff member is dedicated to patients who are high utilizers of healthcare services, which is defined by three emergency room (ER) trips in a 90-day period, or five in six months.
 And because of the role of social determinants in healthcare outcomes, the practice keeps social workers on staff, provides tools for self-management of COPD and pain, and partners with community resources in areas such as hospice, aging, and disability.

-Once patients reach the point where they are hospitalized, their condition and the cost of care begin to escalate sharply.
+Once patients are hospitalized, the cost of care escalates sharply.